 That was what assured MK Dons of a long and rocky road towards acceptance, as manifested by the When Saturday Comes boycott.
 It wasn’t a desire for revenge on the innocent football lovers of Milton Keynes, but a dread of normalising the intolerable, lest it become fashionable.

-And as much as some Dons’ fans like to characterise grudging tolerance of their club as the last lingering rant of old men in end-of-world sandwich boards, the case against ‘Franchise FC’ and its lamentable origins were only given a fresh lick of paint by this week’s goings-on in the United States.
+And as much as some Dons’ fans like to characterise grudging tolerance of their club as the last lingering rant of old men in end-of-world sandwich boards, the case against ‘Franchise FC’ and its lamentable origins was only given a fresh lick of paint by this week’s goings-on in the United States.

 A vote by NFL owners last week means that Las Vegas will have a new American football team in 2019.
 Only it won’t.